khalidx/uptime/README.md

 ```

 After deployment, the `WebsiteUrl` for the status page and the `ServiceEndpoint` for the API will be logged to the console.

+If you are just trying out `uptime`, you can easily remove it from your AWS account with `npm run undeploy`.

 ## Web